 With this new vision for a transformed Canada, Diefenbaker stormed the campaign trail and beat all expectations by winning every single province in Canada but one.
 Never before had the Canadian population heard such boldness from a Prime Minister.
 For most of its history, Canada had been a nation founded upon moderate complacency, while bold risk taking and visionary leaders were for the Americans.
 Canadians were supposed to be shaped by a British constitution, and not of a revolutionary stock.
 The British Empire’s satisfaction of having disposed of the troublesome influence C.D.
 Howe was suddenly made more complicated.

-The greatest surprise of all was to be seen in Maurice Duplessis’ Quebec, which had been a Liberal stronghold on the Federal scene since the days of Confederation and Wilfrid Laurier.
+The greatest surprise of all was to be seen in Maurice Duplessis’ Quebec, which had been a Liberal stronghold on the Federal scene since the days of Confederation and the great Prime Minister Wilfrid Laurier (1896-1911).
 With the cunning organizing by Daniel Johnson Sr., then minister of Natural Resources under Duplessis’ Union National government, Diefenbaker’s Conservatives were able to win the 1958 elections with 60% of the Quebec vote.
-Daniel Johnson would become a strong ally of Diefenbaker during a Conference of Commonwealth Parliamentarians in 1950 and would be known as “Diefenbaker’s right hand in Quebec”.
+Daniel Johnson became a strong ally of Diefenbaker during a Conference of Commonwealth Parliamentarians in 1950 and became known as “Diefenbaker’s right hand in Quebec” .

 With Daniel Johnson and Maurice Duplessis’ support on the east coast, and British Columbia Premier W.A.C Bennett’s support in the west, Diefenbaker’s Conservatives were able to sweep the March 1958 elections winning 208 out of 265 federal seats.
-This would be the largest majority government in Canadian history.
-Throughout Johnson and Bennett’s leadership, both Quebec and British Columbia would lead the world in hydroelectric power development and industrialization.
+This was the largest majority government in Canadian history.
+Throughout Johnson and Bennett’s leadership, both Quebec and British Columbia led the world in hydroelectric power development and industrialization.

 The Policy Defined

-Basing their conception on their limited understanding of the first National Policy of John A. Macdonald in 1878 [See box 2], Diefenbaker’s Brain Trust would first outline the “One Canada” program in a 1957 pamphlet entitled “A New National Policy” which elaborated the Party platform and five key components of the Northern Vision;
+Basing their conception on their limited understanding of the first National Policy of John A. Macdonald in 1878, Diefenbaker’s Brain Trust first outlined the “One Canada” program in a 1957 pamphlet entitled “A New National Policy” which elaborated the Party platform and five key components of the Northern Vision;

 1- National Resource Policy